Travel.State.Gov > International Travel > Country Information > Bonaire, Sint Eustatius, and Saba International Travel Information

 The emergency service telephone number is 911.
 Police and ambulances tend to respond quickly to emergency situations.

 Traffic Laws: Driving on the BES islands is on the right hand side.
 Right turns on red are prohibited and traffic conditions require somewhat defensive driving.
 Local laws require drivers and passengers to wear seat belts and motorcyclists to wear helmets.
-Children under 4 years of age must be in child safety seats; children under 12 must ride in the back seat.
+Children under 4 years of age must be in child safety seats, and children under 12 must ride in the back seat.

 See our Road Safety page for more information.